About Dartington Parish Council.

 As long as you are at least 18, a British, Commonwealth or EU citizen (at the moment), on the electoral register and live in the parish or within 3 miles of the boundary, or your main place of work is in the parish or within 3 miles of the boundary, you should be eligible to be a councillor.
 Local Government Association information about being a Councillor can be found on this website: https://beacouncillor.co.uk/

-The rules say that if a Council doesn’t have enough councillors after an election, the Council is required to co-opt people to any vacancies.
+The rules say that if a Council doesn’t have enough councillors after an election, the Council is able to co-opt people to any vacancies.

 Process for co-opting to Casual Vacancies arising on the Council

 Councillors are co-opted at a full meeting of the Parish Council which must have at least 4 councillors present.
 Candidates should check they meet the eligibility requirements and send the Clerk some information about themselves saying who you are and what you could bring to the Council.
 Candidates are invited to speak at the meeting to introduce themselves.
 The sitting Councillors will then discuss the co-option and make their decision.
-Once the candidate has signed a Declaration of Acceptance of Office, the candidate becomes a Councillor.
+Once the candidate has signed a Declaration of Acceptance of Office, in the presence of the Clerk who must countersign the form, the candidate becomes a Councillor.

 Co-opted v elected councillors